5 Ways to Secure Endpoints for Your Organization

-Of course, the cost of implementing and maintaining this endpoint security isn't the only factor driving that number up.
+Of course, the cost of implementing and maintaining endpoint security isn't the only factor driving these concerns.
 Sophos found that the average organization loses 41 days per year investigating non-issues.
 80% struggle to perform thorough threat detection and response, often because they lack the necessary security expertise, or their internal teams are already bogged down with break-fixes.
 This leaves a lot of time for actual threats to go unnoticed - up to 13 hours for most businesses.

 Protecting Your Employees

 To combat endpoint degradation, and IT fatigue, your tech leadership needs to have a thorough understanding of what's happening on an organization-wide to device-by-device basis.
 This level of oversight is critical in thwarting threats, responding to suspicious events, and keeping employees secure both in and out of the office network.
 Here are five ways to move your company in this direction:

 Outfit employee endpoints with anti-virus software, multi-factor authentication, and automated application updates.
 These simple protections will go far in securing your client data.